dmolony/dm3270/README.md

 Uses the dm3270 terminal to replay the commands that were previously recorded in a session file.
 Individual buffers can be selected and examined.
 The anticipated reply message (if any) is also displayed.
 Each command (both client and server) is sent to the terminal for processing.
 ![Replay screen](resources/replay2.png?raw=true "replay screen")
 #### Test Function
 Waits for a terminal emulator to connect to the client port specifed.
-The program is now serving as a dummy mainframe, and it can be used to send the terminal various 3270 commands.
+The program is now acting as a server, and it can be used to send the terminal various 3270 commands.
 Any replies from the terminal are displayed.
 The session can also be saved for later replaying.
 ![Mainframe screen](resources/server.png?raw=true "mainframe screen")
 #### Terminal Function
-Connects to the specified mainframe.
-This is the only function available at in Release Mode.
+Connects to the specified server.
+This is the only function available in Release Mode.
 ![Terminal screen](resources/terminal.png?raw=true "dm3270")
 #### Menus
 There are two menus which are only available from the first screen.
 There you may choose the font and font size for the terminal screen, and whether to run in Debug or Release mode.
 The fonts listed are the only ones that dm3270 will attempt to load, and then only if you have them installed on your machine.
 Most of the fonts are freely available on the web.